ryanjdillon/pres_smartmove/smartmove.md

 ## Effect of Hyperparameters

-The only hyperparameters that affected accuracy wereL
+The only hyperparameters that affected accuracy were:
 - \# of hidden nodes
 - \# of hidden layers